noxhsxrk/discord-bot/src/bot_commands/herd_mentality/README.md

 2. **Start Session**:

-   - Using /herdmentality command, start a new session.
+   - Use the `/herdmentality` command to start a new session.
-   - It's optional to add 'without' parameter for players not participating in the session.
+   - Optionally, you can add the `without` parameter to exclude players from participating in the session.

 3. **Start the Game**:

-   - Using /hquiz command, start a new round with a question.
+   - Use the `/hquiz` command to start a new round with a question.

 4. **Answering**:

-   - Players write down their answers secretly using /ha command.
+   - Players submit their answers secretly using the `/ha` command.

 5. **Reveal Answers**:

-   - Moderator reveals the answers using /hshow command.
+   - The moderator reveals the answers using the `/hshow` command.

 6. **Scoring**:

-   - Moderator adds points to players using /haddpoint command.
+   - The moderator can add points to players using the `/haddpoint` command.
-   - You can also add points by using /haddpointview command.
-This command will show buttons to add points to players.
+   - Alternatively, use the `/haddpointview` command to display buttons for adding points to players.

 7. **Repeat**:
-   - After adding points to players, moderator repeats the round using /hresult command in order to show current results.
+   - After adding points, the moderator can use the `/hresult` command to show current results and end the round.

+## The Pink Cow

+In _Herd Mentality_, the Pink Cow is a unique game mechanic that adds an interesting twist to the gameplay.
+Here’s how it works:

+- **Receiving the Pink Cow**:
+  - If a player’s answer is different from the majority of players, they receive the Pink Cow.
+This means that their answer did not match the most common response.
+- **Consequences of Holding the Pink Cow**:

+  - A player who holds the Pink Cow cannot win the game.
+While they can still accumulate points, they are effectively at a disadvantage compared to other players.
+  - The Pink Cow serves as a reminder for players to think carefully about their answers, as unique answers can lead to receiving the cow.

+- **Passing the Pink Cow**:

+  - If a new player joins the game and provides an answer that is different from the existing answers, they will receive the Pink Cow from the current holder.
+  - This mechanic encourages players to stay engaged and think strategically about their answers.

+- **Goal**:
+  - The ultimate goal is to avoid holding the Pink Cow while trying to match answers with the majority of players.
+Players should aim to think collectively to maximize their points and avoid the Pink Cow.

+## Commands Overview

+- **/herdmentality**: Start a new session.
+Optionally exclude players.
+- **/hquiz**: Start a new round with a question.
+- **/ha**: Submit an answer for the current question.
+- **/hshow**: Show answers for the current question.
+- **/haddpoint**: Add points to specified players by name.
+- **/haddpointview**: Add points to players using buttons for interaction.
+- **/hend**: End the current session and archive the scoreboard.
+- **/hcow**: Assign the pink cow to a player in the session.
+- **/hrule**: Explain the rules of Herd Mentality in Thai.

 ## Winning the Game